Julian Foad—Open Source Developer

 Around 2014-2015 I was researching how to provide move tracking, or Renames Done Right.
 This would drastically improve the experience of merging in the presence of renames, and its lack is widely recognized as one of the most significant weaknesses in Subversion.
 Perceiving that lack of a sound theoretical basis was a reason why many previous discussions had stalled, I reconsidered the whole versioning model down to its core concepts.
 I invented a model that embodies branching and moving as first-class concepts while preserving Subversion’s key characteristics such as directories being explicitly versioned (in contrast to Git).
 I designed a hierarchical branching system that recreates almost all of the flexibility that users had with Subversion’s existing free-form path-based branch identification, to explore how much of that flexibility is really needed.
 By the the start of 2016 I had committed a prototype implementation into the Subversion trunk to demonstrate the capabilities of this model.
 (At this time, my employer ended its involvement in Subversion development.
 I would love to come back to this project at some point if circumstances permit.)

 I am British and work from my home office in Nottingham.
-I speak English natively, with intermediate French and elementary German.
+I also speak intermediate level French.

 Please see also: